 Maintaining your registration

-- you’ve ceased to carry on business as an auctioneer.
+- you have ceased to carry on business as an auctioneer.

 Keeping accurate and up-to-date records